zicher3d-org/domemaster-stereo-shader/mentalray/Domemaster3D Installer/installer files/Domemaster3D/docs/Domemaster3D Readme.txt

 Open Images Folder Button
 The IMG button opens the images folder for the current project in a new window on your desktop.
 This is the same as if you manually browsed to the folder using Finder (Mac OS X), Windows Explorer, or Nautilus (Linux).

+Open Temporary Folder Button
+The TMP button opens the operating system's temporary %TEMP% / $TEMP folder in a new window on your desktop.
+This is the same as if you manually browsed to the folder using Finder (Mac OS X), Windows Explorer, or Nautilus (Linux).

 Display Render Log Button
 The rLog button opens the current MayaRenderLog.txt file to show the render statistics.